lrsrhn/odc/README.md

-# odc
-Observable Data Crawler
-Observable Tree Traverser
+# Observable Tree Traverser
-Observable Tree Crawler
-Observable Path Finder

 Stop processing condition
-Remove need for ElementFinderReference by:
-1) Global single element finder to previous element finders 2)
+Otherwise processing condition
+ExpressionBuilder overhaul: Better support for relative and readRaw text (builder style like tree dsl)

 DOM and VTD implementations should implicitly return the DOM inside the ObjectStore.
-The DOM should be reused Make simple concurrency tests - Have a look at the CDA builder
+The DOM should be reused

+Make simple concurrency tests - Have a look at the CDA builder